Max-Mobility/RnD/_mobility-unlimited/product-overview.md

 >the goal location to travel towards, and incorporating the
 >gaze-direction to identify targets such as "go through a doorway" or
 >"approach this person".

-### Affect Recognition
-> note "TODO"
->I think this aspect of the device should be nixxed for now.
-Not
->enough examples of usage and how it improves control.
->
->Talk about higher-level techniques that can be incorporated since we
->have a camera facing the user and are already actively analyzing
->their face.
-Determination of aspects such as focus, mood, stress,
->etc. Provides more context for decision making.
->Example: Smiling while eye-gaze is targetting a person and the
->joystick is pointed towards them indicates that the user's intent is
->to approach the individual.

 ### User-Device Collaboration
 > note "TODO"